zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    (For TLS 1.2 this is the pre-master secret).

-   :c: The affected connection
+   :param c: The affected connection

-   :secret: secret to set
+   :param secret: secret to set

    :returns: T on success, F on failure.